Kneecap recap: Who are the west Belfast Irish language rap trio and why are they considered controversial?

 However The Rubberbandits’ work is much less political and is marked throughout by nonsensical surrealism – like their song “Up Da Ra”, which has been seen as satirising historically-confused republicans (the song begins: "For over three hundred years the British Army have oppressed the Irish people / It all started with the Great Potato Famine of 1916..." and ends by claiming Kofi Annan and Michelle Pfeiffer are in the IRA).

-Republicanism is one of the central themes of Kneecap's music (they refer to themselves as “republican hoods” and their fans as "fenians") as well as hostility to the police (whom they call the RUC, despite the RUC having disbanded in 2001).
+Republicanism is one of the central themes of Kneecap's music (they refer to themselves as “republican hoods” and their fans as "fenians") as well as hostility to the police (whom they call the RUC, despite the RUC having disbanded in 2001, when they were children).

 The promo material for one of the group's songs, "HOOD", features Mogali Bap holding a hurling stick studded with nails next to a policeman who has been tied to a chair.